Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Weighted Program Semantics

 \subsubsection{Loops.}

-Finally, we will discuss the semantics of iterated computations, which will require $\WA$ to be a directed complete partial order (dcpo).
-We will define this order by comparing the weights of each outcome, however we consider the configuration $m$ to get \emph{larger} as the weight of nontermination gets \emph{smaller}.

-The partial order we defined can be viewed as an \emph{approximation order} \cite{abramsky1995domain}, so that the semantic structure gets larger as we learn more information about the program's behavior after each iteration of the computation.
+Finally, we discuss the semantics of iterated computations, which requires $\WA$ to be a directed complete partial order (dcpo).
+We use a \emph{fusion order}: $m_1 \sqsubseteq m_2$ if and only if the weight of each program state increases and the weight of nontermination decreases.
+This is similar to the fixpoint maximal trace semantics of \citet{cousot2002constructive} in which finite traces are compared covariantly and infinite traces are compared contravariantly.
+This order can also be viewed as an \emph{approximation order} \cite{abramsky1995domain}---$m_1 \sqsubseteq m_2$ means that $m_2$ contains more information about the program's behavior than $m_1$.
 As such, we initially consider the behavior to be nontermination (bottom), and the approximation gets larger as more and more terminating executions are discovered.

-We use a \emph{fusion order} where we say that $m_1 \sqsubseteq m_2$ if and only if the weight of each regular state increases and the weight of nontermination decreases.
-This is similar to the fixpoint maximal trace semantics of \citet{cousot2002constructive} in which finite traces are compared covariantly and infinite traces are compared contravariantly.

-\begin{definition}[Fusion Order] We define the \textit{fusion order} $\sqsubseteq$ on $\WA(\Sigma_{\nonterm})$ as:
+\begin{definition}[Fusion Order] We define the \textit{fusion order} $\sqsubseteq$ on $\WA^\nonterm(\Sigma)$ as:

-\end{definition} The above uses the natural order $\leq$ on $\mathcal{A}$: $u \leq v$ iff $u + w = v$ for some $w$.
-If $\langle U, \leq \rangle$ is a partial order, then the semiring is said to be \textit{naturally-ordered}.
+\end{definition} Above, $\leq$ is the \emph{natural order} on $\mathcal{A}$: $u \leq v$ iff $u + w = v$ for some $w$.
+If $\langle U, \leq \rangle$ is a partial order, then the semiring is \textit{naturally-ordered}.
 The semiring is \textit{bounded} if there exists a top element $\top$ such that $u \leq \top$ for all $u \in U$.
 This top element is sometimes required to be an infinity, as defined below.